-It has become normal for gamers to mock writers whenever they compare a game to Dark Souls.
+It has become normal for the gaming community to mock writers whenever they compare a game to Dark Souls.
 Well, mock away because Remnant fits the bill to the tee.
-With wide strokes of challenging methodical gameplay, epic boss fights, and deep lore.
+The game features wide strokes of challenging methodical gameplay, epic boss fights, and deep lore.
 Remnant also features more direct nods such as crystals that refill your health and ammo at the cost of re-spawning enemies.
-Dragon hearts function exactly like Estus flasks that refill when resting at said crystals.
+Dragon Hearts function exactly like Estus flasks that refill when resting at said crystals.
 You even go through a door of fog to enter boss fights.

-It is time to accept that Souls-like is practically a genre at this point and Remnant is a third-person shooting Souls-like to the letter.
+It’s time to accept that Souls-like is practically a genre at this point and Remnant is a third-person shooting Souls-like to the letter.
 It does, however, have its own repertoire of tricks.
 The game is playable in co-op from beginning to end.
-In fact, it’s easily the best way to experience the game.
-The layout of each world is procedural, more than that, the loot, mini-bosses, events, and even world bosses can be different on additional play-throughs.
+In fact, that’s easily the best way to experience the game.
+The layout of each world is procedural, but more than that, the loot, mini-bosses, events, and even world bosses can be different on additional play-throughs.